accosmin/nano/README.md

 ## Concepts

 The library is built around several key concepts mapped to C++ object interfaces.
-Each instantiation is registered with an **ID** with which it can be retrieved from command line arguments.
+Each object instantation is registered with an **ID** and thus it can be selected from command line arguments.

 The main concepts are the following:

 * **task** - describes a classification or regression problem organized in folds.
 Each fold contains separate training and test image patches with associated target output if any.
 This concept maps known machine learning and computer vision benchmarks to a common interface.
 Implemented instances: